How To Graph X 6 On A Number Line

 Step 2: Determine the Behavior for Positive x-values

-Step 3: Utilize Symmetry for Negative x-values
+Step 3: apply Symmetry for Negative x-values

 Step 4: Adding Visual Cues for Understanding